Tuesday, July 15, 2008

 SUGAR HILL's low budget hurts.
 So does the lack of nudity, generally bloodless violence, and mediocre performances from Bey and lead villain Quarry.

 As noted above, the screenplay could have used another run-through.
 There's an underwritten dynamic between Robinson and Quarry, Bey's relationship with Johnson gets insufficient screen time, and the subsequent murder would have taken about 5 minutes to solve, given the fact that Bey saw the assailants, etc. Lots of suspension of disbelief required to get to the good stuff here.

 Why it should be on DVD:

 There are two terrific performances here from Cully and Colley.
 Colley's in particular is among the best in this subgenre, rivaling William Marshall's BLACULA and Glynn Turman's tour de force in J. D.'s REVENGE.

 Enough twists on the expected to keep things interesting despite the problems with budget and script; SUGAR HILL is unique despite the problems, and certainly better than ABBY or THE HOUSE ON SKULL MOUNTAIN among others.
 Hell, the opening with "Supernatural Voodoo Woman" is itself better than the latter!

-SUGAR HILL is rarely aired (though TCM did air it in May) and is worthy of a wider audience.
+SUGAR HILL is rarely aired (though it was on TCM in May) and is very worthy of a wider audience.
 If you like the Grier and Dobson films that are out on DVD, you'll certainly want to give this one a look.